Android Central Verdict

-The software on the S20 is mostly the same as One UI 2 on the Note 10 and S10 — the menus and Samsung apps are mostly designed to avoid making you reach to the top of its extra-tall displays, we finally have a system-wide dark mode that impacts regular apps as well as system apps, and Android 10 brought more granular permission controls to us so that we can try to curtail the amount of location and tracking data an app collects about us.
+The software on the S20 is mostly the same as on the newer Note 20 and S21 — the menus and Samsung apps are designed to avoid making you reach to the top of its extra-tall displays, we finally have a system-wide dark mode that impacts regular apps as well as system apps, and Android 10 brought more granular permission controls to us so that we can try to curtail the amount of location and tracking data an app collects about us.
 For the Galaxy S20, we do have a small smattering of pre-installed apps — Facebook, a quartet of apps from Microsoft, a few carrier apps, and a dozen non-essential Samsung apps.

-Dual Bluetooth returns from the S10 series, allowing you to play music to two different Bluetooth devices at once.
+Dual Bluetooth returns, allowing you to play music to two different Bluetooth devices at once.
 I find this more useful than the new Music Share feature that allows your S20 to essentially act as the DJ, building a playlist of music from your and your friends' phones.

 If there's any hangup to be had in the S20's performance, it's that the S20 kept the same finicky, almost useless fingerprint sensor as last year's models.
-There have been some updates here and there, but nothing changes just how little you can rely on it; I use Smart Lock to avoid that sting of disappointment every time I open my phone, but it's still hiding underneath.
+There have been some software updates here and there for it, but nothing changes just how little you can rely on it.
+I use Smart Lock to avoid that sting of disappointment every time I open my phone, but it's still hiding underneath.
 There are enough other security options that it's not a dealbreaker, but it is a definite annoyance.

 About 5G on the Galaxy S20

-The smaller S20 is the only of the three models to not support mmWave 5G, only sub-6, which is only in wide use right now on T-Mobile.
+The smaller S20 is the only of the three models to not support mmWave 5G, only sub-6.
 I don't mind the lack of mmWave because, as Andrew pointed out in our S20 Ultra review, mmWave covers a ridiculously small area — a few hundred feet per antenna.
-While sub-6 isn't as widely used, it covers a greater area where it is supported and is more reliable, as mmWave can be notoriously finicky to find and maintain a connection on (especially indoors).
+While sub-6 isn't as commonly deployed, it covers a larger area where it is supported and is more reliable, as mmWave can be notoriously finicky to find and maintain a connection on (especially indoors).